 Getting to Klaipėda

-By bus from Kaliningrad, Riga, Tallinn, and all Lithuanian cities and major towns;
+By bus from Riga, Tallinn, and all Lithuanian cities and major towns;

 By ferry from Kiel, Sassnitz, Karlshamn;

-Visit www.rome2rio.com to find the shortest and cheapest way to reach Klaipėda.
+Also visit www.rome2rio.com to find the shortest and cheapest way to reach Klaipėda from any city.

 Old Town district is small and can be easily explored by foot.
 To get to the beaches or some suburbs, bicycle may be a reasonable option, as it allows to explore both city and its surroundings in more detail and without losing significant amount of time.